Shynixn/MCCoroutine/docs/wiki/docs/coroutine.md

 === "Folia"

-    As Folia brings multithreading to Paper based servers, threading becomes more complicated and MCCoroutine requires you to think everytime you call plugin.launch.
-In Bukkit based servers, MCCoroutine can assume the correct thread automatically and optimise ticking. (e.g. not sending a task to the scheduler if you are already on the main thread).
+    As Folia brings multithreading to Paper based servers, threading becomes a lore more complicated for plugin developers.

-    In Folia, there are many threadpools (explained below) and we do not have a main thread.

     !!! note "Important"
         You can run mccoroutine-folia in standard Bukkit servers as well.
 MCCoroutine automatically falls back to the standard Bukkit scheduler if the Folia schedulers are not found and the rules for mccoroutine-bukkit start to apply.

+    !!! note "Important"
+        If you have been using mccoroutine for Bukkit before, you have to perform some restructuring in your plugin. **Simply changing the imports is not enough.**
+        ``plugin.launch {}`` works differently in Folia compared to Bukkit.

+    First, it is important to understand that Folia does not have a server main thread.
+In order to access minecraft resources you need to use the correct thread for a given resource.
+For an entity, you need to use the currently assigned thread for that entity.
+MCCoroutine provides dispatchers for each of these usecases and automatically falls back to the matching dispatchers if you are on a Bukkit server instead of a Folia server.

+    However, this does not solve the problem of accessing our own data in our plugins.
+We do not have a main thread, so we could try accessing our data on the incoming thread.
+However, sometimes you have to make sure only 1 thread is accessing a resource at a time.
+This is important for ordering events and avoiding concurrency exceptions.
+    Concurrent collections can help with that but you may still need synchronize access in other places.

+    As a solution, MCCoroutine proposes that each plugin gets their own "main thread" and corresponding "mainDispatcher".
+It is intended to execute all the stuff the plugin is going to do.
+    For minecraft actions, like teleporting a player or manipulating an entity.
+You simply excute them in a sub context and return back to your personal main thread.
+This concepts result into the following code.

     ```kotlin
     import com.github.shynixn.mccoroutine.folia.launch
     import org.bukkit.plugin.Plugin

     fun foo(entity : Entity) {
+        plugin.launch { // or plugin.launch(plugin.mainDispatcher) {}
+            // Your plugin main thread.
+If you have already been on your plugin main thread, this scope is entered immidiatly.
+            // Regardless if your are on bukkit or on folia, this is your personal thread and you must not call bukkit methods on it.
+            // Now perform some data access on your plugin data like accessing a repository.
+            val storedEntityDataInDatabase = database.get()

+            // Apply the data on the entity thread using the entityDispatcher.
-        // The plugin.entityDispatcher(entity) parameter ensures, that we end up on the scheduler for the entity in the specific region if we suspend
+            // The plugin.entityDispatcher(entity) parameter ensures, that we end up on the scheduler for the entity in the specific region.
-        // inside the plugin.launch scope. (e.g. using delay)
-        // The CoroutineStart.UNDISPATCHED ensures, that we enter plugin.launch scope without any delay on the current thread.
-        // You are responsible to ensure that you are on the correct thread pool (in this case the thread pool for the entity), if you pass CoroutineStart.UNDISPATCHED.
-        // This is automatically the case if you use plugin.launch{} in events or commands.
-You can simply use CoroutineStart.UNDISPATCHED here.
-        // If you use CoroutineStart.DEFAULT, the plugin.launch scope is entered in the next scheduler tick.
-        plugin.launch(plugin.entityDispatcher(entity), CoroutineStart.UNDISPATCHED) {
+            withContext(plugin.entityDispatcher(entity)) {
-            // In this case this will be the correct thread for the given entity, if the thread was correct before calling plugin.launch.
+                  // In Folia, this will be the correct thread for the given entity.
+                  // In Bukkit, this will be the main thread.
+            }
         }
     }
     ```